"Not to know what happened before

 Please note that while we cannot publish or respond to each letter individually, we will read and consider every one in a timely manner.

 Laphams Quarterly offers internships in its New York office.
 The internship requires a full-time commitment, five days a week.
 Each internship lasts between three and five months, affording interns the opportunity to participate in a full production schedule.
 Interns participate in every step of the production process, from suggesting, finding, and editing historical texts, writing for the website, fact-checking, proofreading, and permissions.
 Interns attend every editorial and board meeting and are essential and beloved members of the staff.
-Please note that this internship is unpaid.

 Interested candidates should submit a resume, cover letter, and brief writing sample to: email@example.com